mercadopago/devsite-docs/guides/checkout-pro/mp-wallet.en.md

 > Create preference

-If you are a user and want all your payments to be made via Wallet, you can determine this via an attribute in the preferences API call.
+If you are a user and want all your payments to be made via Wallet, you can determine this via an attribute in the preferences API.
+To create a preference, use one of the SDKs below.

+> NOTE
+>
+> Important
+>
+> In addition to the SDKs, it is also possible to create a preference through the preferences API.
 For that, send a **POST** with the parameter `purpose` and the value `wallet_purchase` to the endpoint [/checkout/preferences](/developers/en/reference/preferences/_checkout_preferences/post) and execute the request or, if you prefer, use one of the SDKs below.